 - During each round, each team can carry no more than one backup robot. - Team members are required to declare the types of backup robots they are carrying during Pre-match Inspection.
 Backup Hero and Sentry must be attached with armor stickers in the Pre-match Inspection Area.
 If a backup Standard Robot is needed on the field, a Pit Crew Member must obtain the corresponding armor sticker promptly from the referee.
 The attachment of armor stickers must follow the requirements stated in the "RoboMaster 2023 University Series Robot-Building Specifications Manual".

-After passing the Pre-Match Inspection, backup robots cannot be replaced without permission.
 During Mock Inspection, the RMOC will issue Referee Systems to backup robots that have passed Mock Inspection.

 For all RMUL events, each team can borrow at most one backup robot's Referee Systems.